nhurden/protoc-gen-grpc-python-prebuilt/README.md

 # protoc-gen-grpc-python-prebuilt

-This repository builds and publishes prebuilt versions of the `protoc-gen-grpc-python` plugin, addressing [gRPC issue
-#26125](https://github.com/grpc/grpc/issues/26125) where the plugin is not
-distributed with `grpcio-tools`.
+This repository builds and publishes prebuilt versions of the `protoc-gen-grpc-python` plugin, addressing [gRPC issue #26125](https://github.com/grpc/grpc/issues/26125) where the plugin is not distributed with `grpcio-tools`.

 ## Problem

 The gRPC Python plugin (`grpc_python_plugin`) is not available as a prebuilt binary, forcing users to either:

 1. Build it from source
 2. Use non-standard Python-specific code generation instead of protoc plugins

 This makes it impossible for tools like `buf` to (locally) generate Python gRPC code, as they require protoc plugins.

-## Solution

-This repository automatically builds the `protoc-gen-grpc-python` plugin from the official gRPC source code and publishes prebuilt binaries as GitHub releases for multiple platforms and gRPC versions.

 ## Usage